Industry News

 Step-by-step guide to writing a marketing brief

 In marketing and communications teams, the success of a communications project almost always starts with a clear marketing brief.
 Yet in many organisations, projects begin with partial or scattered information.
-Learning how to write a structured marketing brief helps align teams, improve collaboration, and save time in content production.
+Learning to write a structured marketing brief helps align teams, improve collaboration and save time in content production.

 Why the marketing brief is the foundation of a communications project